nickmro/CoffeeSellerAPI/README.md

 ### The Project

-For this project, I decided to build a Ruby on Rails REST API application.
-Providing an interface to the application's back end can be beneficial for many reasons, most notably:
+For this project, I decided to build a Ruby on Rails REST API application with a MongoDB database.
+Providing an interface to the application's back end can be beneficial for many reasons, notably:

 1. We can use the same interface for multiple platforms.
 That means we can use it for a web application, an iOS application, or an Android application, among others.
 2. We can, eventually, open up this interface to third parties who may then display the company's catalogue in their own applications, and consequently, reach a wider audience.

-The data is represented in JSON format.

 ### Testing